August 31, 2008

 Biologists have constructed a genetic map of Europe showing the degree of relatedness between its various populations.
 All the populations are quite similar, but the differences are sufficient that it should be possible to devise a forensic test to tell which country in Europe an individual probably comes from, said Manfred Kayser, a geneticist at the Erasmus University Medical Center in the Netherlands.

-Click me to see a larger image The map shows, at right, the location in Europe where each of the sampled populations live and, at left, the genetic relationship between these 23 populations.
+The map shows, at right, the location in Europe where each of the sampled populations live and, at left, the genetic relationship between these 23 populations.
 The map was constructed by Dr. Kayser, Dr. Oscar Lao and others, and appears in an article in Current Biology published on line on August 7.

 The genetic map of Europe bears a clear structural similarity to the geographic map.
 The major genetic differences are between populations of the north and south (the vertical axis of the map shows north-south differences, the horizontal axis those of east-west).
 The area assigned to each population reflects the amount of genetic variation in it.